TimothyCroker/Arduino-Tetris-Game/README.md

 # Arduino-Tetris-Game
-A Tetris Style Game for an Arduino!
+A Tetris Style Game for an Arduino, using the AberLED package for easier control over the screen!